cameron-hicks/scription/README.md

 ## To run:

 Scription is not yet in deployment.
-To play around in version 1.0, please clone this repo to your local machine.
+To play around in version 1.0, please fork and clone this repo to your local machine.
 In your terminal, navigate to the Scription folder.
 Run `npm install` then `npm run prod`, then navigate to localhost:3000 in your browser.

 <!-- ## v.
 1.0